scholarslab/gitpractice/Praxis2020.md

 * Crystal: Corny answer, I know, but I'd love to go to Paris.
 I'd also really like to see an active volcano someday--so, Hawai'i or Iceland?

 ## If I told you I would give you a million dollars if you karaoke-sang one song perfectly, with no mistakes, and with 110% gusto, what song would you pick and why?
 * Crystal: I love this question so much wow.
-If we're early in the evening: Bruce Springsteen, Born to Run.
-If we're later in the evening: Call Me Maybe, Carly Rae Jepsen.
+If we're early in the evening: Bruce Springsteen, Born to Run, because I need all my faculties to get his "mumbly but energized" singing style.
+If we're later in the evening: Call Me Maybe, Carly Rae Jepsen, because being middle school burned it into my brain (and also it's a Bop).